The SEWA Database

 We kindly request you to cite the following paper if you use any portion of this dataset:

-Kossaifi, Jean, Robert Walecki, Yannis Panagakis, Jie Shen, Maximilian Schmitt, Fabien Ringeval, Jing Han et al. "SEWA DB: A Rich Database for Audio-Visual Emotion and Sentiment Research in the Wild." arXiv preprint arXiv:1901.02839, accepted by IEEE Trans. on Pattern Analysis and Machine Analysis (2019).
+Kossaifi, Jean, Robert Walecki, Yannis Panagakis, Jie Shen, Maximilian Schmitt, Fabien Ringeval, Jing Han et al. "SEWA DB: A Rich Database for Audio-Visual Emotion and Sentiment Research in the Wild."
+IEEE Transactions on Pattern Analysis and Machine Intelligence (2019).